 The church in Iwięcino was founded at the end of the 14th century on the initiative of the Cistercians from the monastery in Bukowo Morskie.
 During the Reformation, from around 1535, it was taken over by Protestants.
 In 1732, it was rebuilt after damages caused by a lightning strike.
 It was then, that the tower was tilted westwards to make it resistant to strong western winds.
 In the nineteenth century, the temple was restored, the southern sacristy was added then.

-The church is a brick, gothic building consisting of a rectangular nave ended with a polygon, but what is interestingly – irregular.
+The church is a brick, Gothic building consisting of a rectangular nave ended with a polygon, but what is interestingly – irregular.
 From the west side there is a massive tower decorated on elevations with ogival blendes (following the example of the parish church in Koszalin) and with a rich western portal with a stepped, profiled framing.
 The tower and nave of the church are covered with oak shingles.
 The interior of the church was covered with a wooden ceiling.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.